Welcome to our Church

 Sharing the Peace For the moment we shall continue to remain in our places to share the peace, and encourage you to do this in ways which do not involve physical contact.
 But please do feel free to exchange a verbal greeting with those around you as well as a wave and a smile if you wish.

-Coffee From 1st August, we shall resume serving coffee in the Morlais Room after the 10am service.
+Coffee We shall resume serving coffee in the Morlais Room after the 10am service (from 1st August 2021).
 At this stage, we would encourage you to find a seat/group of friends each week and stick with them, rather than moving around and mingling more freely.

 Finally, thank you to everyone who has let me know their views on these various matters – please know that you have been heard, and that I shall continue to bear your voices in mind as the situation evolves.
 I recognise, of course that some of you will be disappointed that we are not moving faster, but equally I know that there will be some for whom any easing is a source of anxiety.
 I hope, though, that you will understand how very difficult these decisions are, and accept that I have done my best to steer what I judge to be a sensible course taking into account all the information at my disposal.
 We shall, of course, be reviewing all of this regularly, and I am keen to take further steps towards normality as soon as it is prudent to do so.
 In the meantime I ask for your kindness and support towards me and one another as we journey forward together.